Deli worker awarded €20,000 for almost daily sexual harassment

 The owner stated that the male worker went out on sick leave, ceased contact with the business and it is believed returned to his home country.

-The owner stated that the investigation into the complaints could not be concluded as the former male deli worker had left the country.
+The owner stated that the investigation into the complaints could not be concluded as the alleged perpetrator had left the country.

 Ms Cunningham found that the supermarket failed to conclude its investigation and make a decision is the most egregious flaw in the process.